Claude Code logoClaude Code4.7

 Can Claude Code help with academic research like Consensus?+

-Which tool is better for students?+
+Which tool has better accuracy for its intended purpose?+

 Can I use both tools together in a workflow?+